trevorbennett/IBM-WMQ-Error-Handling-Issue-Documentation/README.md

 ### Resolutions

-If you have any additional questions not answered by the above, please reach out to [github@trvorbennett.us], and I may be able to help and document those problems as well.
+If you have any additional questions not answered by the above, please reach out to github@trvorbennett.us, and I may be able to help and document those problems as well.
 If you have additional details you've worked through, feel free to create a pull request for this project, and I'll add the info to this readme.